skyward-digital/next-marketing-starter/README.md

 Hey 👋 thanks for taking the time to look through our resources!

 Welcome to our Next.js starter project for marketing websites.
-It's built with Next.js 13's app router and is set up with TypeScript and Tailwind.
+It's built using Next.js 13's app router, TypeScript, and Tailwind.
 For component development and code quality, we've integrated Storybook, Prettier, and ESLint.

 This template is designed to give you a head start on marketing website projects, streamlining the initial setup process.
 It's all prepared for you to build upon.